|

 - Courtesy of SDO (NASA) and the AIA consortium.
 I added the SDO images to the selectable images banner.
 Boy, these are GREAT!
 See the table below for the ?image= parameter.
 SDO is much better than SoHo, it's amazing!
 Refer to the HAMQSL FAQ Page for complete modification instructions and examples.

-Click for printable Solar Image Explaination Card
+Click for printable Solar Image Explanation Card

 Understanding Solar Images available in the N0NBH solar banners